FyZyX/cabinets/README.md

 The first call that occurs will be `FooCabinet._read_content('foo.json)`, and that result is then parsed by the `JSONParser` before being returned.

+> **NOTE**: In order for the protocols to be registered, the class definition must be
+> run at least once.
+Make sure the modules where your custom `Cabinet` classes are defined
+> are imported somewhere before they are used, OR use the built in [Plugin](#plugins) system.

 ### Adding Parsers